dudley2y/discord-general-bot/README.md

 ## Usage

 Currently the bot can
 1. notify users when someone join's ILC
+2. nothing else hehe

+Future plan
+1. Stream youtube videos

-One can officially deploy using
+One can run the main bot using
 ```bash
 python bot.py
 ```